-- 3.1 The Admission Authority will determine the Admission Arrangements annually to include the PAN and oversubscription criteria.
-The year that the Admission Authority makes its determination is known as the determination year ("Determination Year"). - 3.2 The Admission Arrangements must be determined by the Admission Authority by 28 February in each Determination Year.
+3.1 The Admission Authority will determine the Admission Arrangements annually to include the PAN and oversubscription criteria.
+The year that the Admission Authority makes its determination is known as the determination year ("Determination Year").

-- 3.3 In the event that the Admissions Authority has determined a change is to be made, or it has been 7 years since the Admissions Authority last consulted on its unchanged arrangements, a statutory consultation will be carried out in line with the School Admissions Code (as updated from time to time). - 3.4 The Admissions Authority will provide details of the Admission Arrangements to the appropriate bodies (as specified within the School Admissions Code), along with the governing bodies of community and voluntary controlled schools in the local area.
-Reasonable endeavours will be made to ensure the consultation reaches relevant stakeholders so they can express their view. - 3.5 Weaver Trust will participate in Cheshire West and Chester's and Halton's co-ordinated admission arrangements. - 3.6 Both Cheshire West and Chester and Halton will publish Weaver Trust's determined Admissions Arrangements on its website and within its composite prospectus (which will be available online or in hard copy) by 15 March in each Determination Year. - 3.7 Weaver Trust will also publish the determined Admissions Arrangements on its website by 15 March in each Determination Year. - 3.8 If there are any objections to Weaver Trust's Admission Arrangements, these must be made to the Schools Adjudicator.
+- 3.2 The Admission Arrangements must be determined by the Admission Authority by 28 February in each Determination Year. - 3.3 In the event that the Admissions Authority has determined a change is to be made, or it has been 7 years since the Admissions Authority last consulted on its unchanged arrangements, a statutory consultation will be carried out in line with the School Admissions Code (as updated from time to time). - 3.4 The Admissions Authority will provide details of the Admission Arrangements to the appropriate bodies (as specified within the School Admissions Code), along with the governing bodies of community and voluntary controlled schools in the local area.
+Reasonable endeavours will be made to ensure the consultation reaches relevant stakeholders so they can express their view. - 3.5 Weaver Trust will participate in Cheshire West and Chester's (CWAC) and Halton's (HBC) co-ordinated admission arrangements. - 3.6 Both CWAC and HBC will publish Weaver Trust's determined Admissions Arrangements on its website and within its composite prospectus (which will be available online or in hard copy) by 15 March in each Determination Year. - 3.7 Weaver Trust will also publish the determined Admissions Arrangements on its website by 15 March in each Determination Year. - 3.8 If there are any objections to Weaver Trust's Admission Arrangements, these must be made to the Schools Adjudicator.
 The objections must reach the School Adjudicator by 15 May of the Determination Year.
 If the objections do not reach the Schools Adjudicator by the specified date, there will be no obligation to consider them. - 3.9 All applicants are required to complete their home local authority's Common Application form by 15 January in the Determination Year.
-The Common Application form is available to download/complete online via the child's home Local Authority's website.
-Parents must state a preference for the school in the CAF.
 Parents will be advised of the outcome of their application on National Offer Day which for primary schools is 16 April (or the next working day where this falls on a weekend or bank holiday).